Towards Cognitively-Faithful Decision-Making Models to Improve AI Alignment: Empirical Analysis on Kidney Allocation Data

 NB due to the $\sgn(A_{\yearsg} - B_{\yearsg})$ term above, which applies an irreducible nonlinearity to a feature of both $A$ and $B$, this rule does not admit an atomic model, thus by the contrapositive of \cref{thm:factoring}~item~\cref{thm:factoring:disc}, and observing that this process clearly respects complementarity, we may conclude it does not respect weak transitivity.
 In hindsight, this is obvious, as if patients $A$, $B$, and $C$ are identical except possibly in LYG, if $H(A, B) = H(A, C) = \Phi(1) \approx 0.841$, i.e., if $A$ stands the most to gain, we still can not determine which of $B$ or $C$ has higher LYG, thus we may only conclude $H(B, C) \in \{\Phi(-1), \frac{1}{2}, \Phi(1) \}$. \\ Big question: if $\sgn$ were instead an invertible function, would we still have WT, thus would there exist an equivalent atomic model?
 Yes, but $\Phi$ and the other feature responses may need to change?

 \fi

-\paragraph{Methodology and Baselines} \ccolor{We compare our model to several learning approaches, namely Bradley-Terry and Drift Diffusion models from cognitive science literature, and common supervised learning approaches, such as logistic and elastic-net classifiers, SVM, generalized additive models (GAM) with spline terms, decision trees, multi-layer perception (MLP), $k$-NN, and random forests.
-Note that the Drift Diffusion requires access to reaction times per scenario (and hence, is not run for the simulated DMs), while all other models (including ours) do not use reaction time information.} Among these, we will use logistic models and decision tree models as the ``interpretable" methods to compare our model's interpretability to.
-Since moral judgments can differ significantly across individuals, we run and test all models over individual participant-level data.
-For each decision-maker (real or simulated), we use a random 70-30 train-test split and report the summary statistics of predictive accuracy over test partitions across 20 repetitions. \ccolor{ For our framework, we minimize the predictive loss to learn the editing functions $\inner^{\cdot, \cdot}$ (which assign score$\in \R$ to each feature value), constraining all $\inner^{\cdot, \cdot}$ to be monotonic (since all features in our dataset can be seen to impact the final choice monotonically) We implement two variants of this framework: (A) with cross-entropy loss and $\sigma(x) = (1+e^{-x})^{-1}$, and (B) with hinge loss and $\sigma$ as the identity function.
-The first variant is aligned with the probabilistic framework of Thm~\ref{thm:factoring}, while the second framework is better suited to assessing our learned model on the ``hard classification'' metric of 0-1 predictive accuracy. } Context $\omega$ is limited to one feature for the real-world datasets, chosen using cross-validation.
-It is kept empty for the synthetic dataset.
-Additional implementation details are provided in Appendix~\ref{sec:appendix_empirical}.
+\paragraph{Methodology and Baselines} \ccolor{We compare our model to several learning approaches, namely Bradley-Terry and Drift Diffusion models from cognitive science literature,\todo{citations?} and common supervised learning approaches, such as logistic and elastic-net classifiers, SVM, GAM with spline terms, decision trees, multi-layer perception (MLP), $k$-NN\todo{what $k$?}, and random forests.
+Drift Diffusion is the only model we consider that requires reaction times per scenario, thus it is not run for the simulated DMs. } We use logistic models and decision tree models as the ``interpretable" methods to compare our model's interpretability to.
+Since moral judgments vary substantially across individuals, all experiments operate over individual-participant-level data.
+For each decision-maker (real or simulated), we use a 70-30 train-test split, and report test accuracy over 20 repetitions. \ccolor{ For our framework, we minimize the predictive loss to learn the editing functions $\inner^{\cdot, \cdot}$ (which assign score$\in \R$ to each feature value), constraining all $\inner^{\cdot, \cdot}$ to be monotonic (since all features in our dataset can be seen to impact the final choice monotonically) We implement two variants of this framework: (A) with cross-entropy loss and $\sigma(x) = (1+e^{-x})^{-1}$, and (B) with hinge loss and $\sigma$ as the identity function.\todo{???} The first variant is aligned with the probabilistic framework of \cref{thm:factoring}, while the second framework is better suited to assessing our learned model on the ``hard classification'' metric of 0-1 predictive accuracy.} Context $\omega$ is limited to one feature for the real-world datasets, chosen using cross-validation, and $\emptyset$ for the synthetic dataset. \Cref{sec:appendix_empirical} provides additional implementation details.

-\paragraph{Results} Across all datasets, we observe that the models returned by our strategy achieve high accuracy and provide deeper insight into decision-making processes than other baselines.
+\paragraph{Results} Across all datasets, we observe that our cognitively-motivated models achieve high accuracy and provide deeper insight into decision-making processes than other baselines.